Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

 To examine whether an IQP circuit can serve as a suitable inductive bias for generating such a dataset, we apply the WHT to $p(x)$ and square the result, obtaining its Walsh–Fourier spectrum indexed by subsets $s \subseteq [n]$.
 Let $P(s)$ denote the normalized squared Fourier power associated with subset $s$:

 We then define the \emph{order–$k$ power fraction}, obtained by grouping the spectral power according to its correlation order $|s| = k$:

 so that $\sum_{k=0}^n m_k = 1$.
 The vector $m = (m_0,\dots,m_n)$ summarizes how correlation power is distributed across interaction orders.
-For fully independent and identically distributed fair bitstrings, the spectral power concentrates near the middle orders and follows a binomial reference distribution:
+For fully independent and identically distributed fair bitstrings, the spectral power concentrates near the middle orders and follows a binomial reference distribution: $b_k = \frac{\binom{n}{k}}{2^n}$.
 This serves as a classical randomness baseline, which will later be used to construct the correlation indicators described in the next section.
 Details of the empirical estimation procedure used in our implementation are provided in Appendix~\ref{app:empirical-qcli}.